Mumbai may finally get breather from auto, taxi hikes; not this year though

-Following an uproar about frequent fare hikes, the state has decided to scrap the 1-member Hakim Committee and set up a new 3-member panel to decide on a fresh fare revision formula; while the June 1 hike will still take place, fares may not go up every year from now on
+Following an uproar about frequent fare hikes, the state has decided to scrap the 1-member Hakim Committee and set up a new 3-member panel to decide on a fresh fare revision formula; June 1 hike will still take place

 Reacting to the strong public uproar against the consistent hikes in taxi and auto rickshaw fares in the city, including one that is set to take effect from June 1, the state transport department has scrapped the Hakim Committee, which had recommended the fare revision formula that is currently used to calculate the quantum of hikes.